Plants & Animals

 English possesses everyday words such as “dog” and “cat” as well as Latin-based terms such as “canine/Canis” and “feline/Felidae” when categorizing organisms.

-Japanese is parallel to English in its wording conventions, largely due to the fact that all terminology in taxonomy are derived from translated texts which were written in European languages.
+Japanese is parallel to English in its wording conventions.
 Consequently, Japanese has everyday words which derive from native vocabulary such as 鳥 and 魚 as well as technical words which derive from Sino-Japanese morphemes such as 鳥類 (clade)/鳥綱 (order) and 魚類 (clade)・魚綱 (order), demonstrating distinctions between “clades” and the more specific hierarchy on the tree of life.

 Common “Macro” Terms